aptiko/naturebank/README.md

 NatureBank is a database for managing data on biotopes and landscapes as well as species of the flora and fauna.
 It can be accessed through a web application powered by Django.

-This is a Greek version of NatureBank i.e. all textual information (web pages, names, descriptions etc.) are in Greek language.
+This is a Greek version of NatureBank, i.e. all textual information (web pages, names, descriptions etc.) are in Greek language.
+There are two versions of the database provided with this repository:
+ 1. An empty database including only indicative data of lookup tables (/db/naturebank.dump).
+ 2. The Filotis database, populated with data from the natural environment of Greece (/db/filotis.dump).

 Requirements